 Resources for Survivors of Sexual Assault

-Alhough it’s difficult to think about, it is also important to know the resources available to you if you are sexually assaulted.
+Although it’s difficult to think about, it is also important to know the resources available to you if you are sexually assaulted.
 Here is a chart of your options after you experience the assault.
-First and most importantly, take care of yourself.
+First and most importantly, take care of yourself, and surround yourself with people who can help take care of you.
 Call CAPS (888-999-5545), Davison Health Center (860-685-2470) or the Women and Families Center (888-999-5545) – located on Main Street in Middletown – at any time to talk to someone about your feelings and your options.
 Someone from Women and Families Center can escort you to Middlesex Hospital for evidence collection and treatment if this option is right for you.
 Public Safety can also provide you with a ride to Middlesex.
 Having evidence collected does not mean you must report to the police or to the school.
 Your options for reporting are detailed in the flow chart, and a report can be made at any time.
-The counselors at CAPS, the chaplains, and the other members of the Sexual Assault Response Team are always available to talk about experiences of sexual violence whether or not these experiences happened at Wesleyan.
+The counselors at CAPS, the chaplains, and the other members of the Sexual Assault Response Team (including a student intern) are always available to talk about experiences of sexual violence whether or not these experiences happened at Wesleyan.

 If any of this seems wrong or incomplete, let us know in the comments or at staff[at]wesleying[dot]org.